Kinto/kinto/docs/overview.rst

 Can I store files inside Kinto?
 -------------------------------

-Not yet, but we're working on it and should have it sometimes in 2016.
+Not yet, but we've designed a file storage feature and we're `working on its implementaton <https://github.com/Kinto/kinto-attachment/>`_.
+It should land in a release sometimes in 2016.

+In the meantime, we're always looking for early feeback if you want to try our cutting edge version.

 What is Cliquet?
 What is the difference between Cliquet and Kinto ?